Water Biking Class, Courtesy of Water Biking Studio

 • WaterCircuit is a water circuit performed on a water bike and also uses Aqua treadmills and Aqua Steppers

 • WaterBoxing, which is a combination of martial arts, kickboxing all done under water

 • Water/Zumba to combine dance moves for low-resistance impact.

 Marketing Manager at Spafinder Wellness 365, Graciela is a Peruvian transplant with a passion for running, Paleo and all things spa.
 Her wellness journey started with a mind and body transformation during pregnancy.
-Most afternoons she can be found practicing yoga at Bayfront Park, running in Brickell Key or biking with her 10-year old twins.
+Most afternoons she can be found practicing yoga at Bayfront Park or running in Brickell Key.